sanger-pathogens/Unicycler/README.md

 ### Using an external long-read assembly

 If you have a long-read assembly that you've prepared outside Unicycler and trust (e.g. with Canu), you can give it to Unicycler with `--existing_long_read_assembly`.
 Unicycler will then skip its miniasm/Racon step and use this assembly instead.

+### Assemblies with contig overlaps

+Unicycler [removes overlaps between contigs](#overlap-removal), resulting in cleaner assembly graphs.
+However, in some contexts, you might want these overlaps.
+In particular, if you are analysing your assemblies with a _k_-mer-based algorithm, overlaps might be a good thing so _k_-mers at contig boundaries aren't lost.

+If this applies to you, I'd recommend using Unicycler's `002_depth_filter.gfa` file (the last of the intermediate files before overlaps are removed) instead of the final `assembly.fasta` file.
+If you need this in FASTA format, Torsten's [any2fasta tool](https://github.com/tseemann/any2fasta) can do the conversion.